why The Walt Disney Company [DIS] is a Good Choice for Investors After New Price Target of $109.38

 Andscape Rhoden Fellowship and National Geographic Content HBCU Scholarship also added, building on Disney and UNCF’s multi-year legacy of collaboration.

-The Walt Disney Company stock has also loss -3.44% of its value over the past 7 days.
-However, DIS stock has declined by -8.32% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -18.78% and lost -1.06% year-on date.
+The Walt Disney Company represents 1.83 billion in outstanding shares, while the company has a total market value of $150.90 billion with the latest information.
+DIS stock price has been found in the range of $82.46 to $83.65.

-The market cap for DIS stock reached $157.21 billion, with 1.83 billion shares outstanding and 1.83 billion shares in the current float.
-Compared to the average trading volume of 15.56M shares, DIS reached a trading volume of 12338539 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 15.44M shares, DIS reached a trading volume of 15843586 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DIS shares is $109.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DIS stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Morgan Stanley have made an estimate for The Walt Disney Company shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on July 26, 2023.
+Credit Suisse have made an estimate for The Walt Disney Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on August 21, 2023.

 Operating Margin for any stock indicates how profitable investing would be, and The Walt Disney Company [DIS] shares currently have an operating margin of +8.19 and a Gross Margin at +28.04.
 The Walt Disney Company’s Net Margin is presently recorded at +3.87.